 Because God cares so much about how we relate to one another, six of the Ten Commandments deal directly with relationships.
 That certainly says something about how God desires for us to treat one another!

-Honor your father and mother.
-Then you will live a long, full life in the land the Lord your God is giving you. – Exodus 20:12 (NLT)
+Honor your father and your mother, that your days may be prolonged in the land which the Lord your God gives you. – Exodus 20:12 (NASB)

 Children, obey your parents in the Lord, for this is right.
 Honor your father and mother (which is the first commandment with a promise), so that it may be well with you, and that you may live long on the earth.
 Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord. – Ephesians 6:1-4 (NASB)

 But notice how the Bible says to “honor” our parents.
 In all honesty, obedience is one of many ways we can show them honor.
 It’s certainly the main way for a young child; but for an adult, honoring your parents looks a bit different.

 Eight ways to honor our parents as adults:

 - Love them unconditionally – being willing to forgive when necessary.

 - Understand their value in the eyes of God.

 The word “honor” in the original Hebrew means to glorify or bring value to.
 When we bring honor to our earthly relationships, we are demonstrating a godly relationship to those around us.

 Take care of any widow who has no one else to care for her.
 But if she has children or grandchildren, their first responsibility is to show godliness at home and repay their parents by taking care of them.
 This is something that pleases God. – 1 Timothy 5:3-4 (NLT)